iExecBlockchainComputing/iexec-doc/wallet.rst

 Wallet Management
 =================

-| The cryptocurrency wallet is a secure software program to interacts with blockchains.
+| The cryptocurrency wallet is a secure software program to interact with blockchains.
 | The wallet enables user to send and receive digital currency and monitor their balance and conduct other operations as smart contract.

 | iExec service runs on ethereum blockchain, the deal between agents (data owner, resources provider, requestor, developer) are made using RLC token.